FiraHackathon/fira_minimal_node/README.md

 - path_matching/info (romea_path_msgs::msg::PathMatchingInfo2D)

-    This topic is pusblished by path matching node  and provides a lot informations about trajectory geometry (direction, curvature ...) and vehicle pose in frenet reference frame (curvilinear abscissa, lateral_deviation, course deviation...)
+    This topic is published by path matching node  and provides a lot informations about trajectory geometry (direction, curvature ...) and vehicle pose in Frenet reference frame (curvilinear abscissa, lateral_deviation, course deviation...)

 - odometry (depend of the vehicle type)

     This topic is published by the robot controller.
-According robot kinenatic this message is different, it's a :
+According robot kinematic this message is different, it's a :

     -   romea_mobile_base_msgs::msg::OneAxleSteeringMeasure message when the robot has an one axle steering kinematic
     -   romea_mobile_base_msgs::msg::TwoAxleSteeringMeasure message when the robot has an one two steering kinematic
     -   romea_mobile_base_msgs::msg::SkidSteeringMeasure message when the robot has a skid steering kinematic
     -   romea_mobile_base_msgs::msg::OmniteeringMeasure message when the robot has an omni steering kinematic

 - joy (sensors_msgs::msg::Joy)